 The EssentialSkillz Equality Act course describes the four different types of discrimination under the Act (direct discrimination, indirect discrimination, harassment and victimisation) using a variety of examples, scenarios and interactivity to help you recognise discriminatory actions.

 There are also some exemptions that allow organisations to legally ask about protected characteristics or where discrimination can be within the law.
 The course provides examples of some of these exemptions so you can better understand what actions are or aren’t considered discriminatory.

 We all have a right to work in an environment free from discrimination.
 The course outlines what you should do if you believe you have been subjected to discrimination, or you have witnessed an incident involving others.
 You have a responsibility to raise concerns with the appropriate person, and your organisation is required to take all complaints of unacceptable behaviour seriously.

-Like all EssentialSkillz courses, this Equality Act eLearning course can be customised to meet your needs, enabling your workforce to understand the specific policies and procedures you have developed for your organisation.
-A designated course administrator can edit the text and images within the course, and link to organisation-specific documentation that may be in place, all at no extra cost.
+Like all EssentialSkillz courses, this Equality Act eLearning course can be customised to meet your needs, enabling your workforce to understand the specific policies and procedures developed for your organisation.
+A designated course administrator can edit the text and images within the course, and link to organisation-specific documentation, all at no extra cost.